riancorpus/riancorpus/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 🌱
 -->

-## 🌱 I’m currently learning how to become a full-stack web developer with the help of [Avion School](https://avionschool.com/)
+## I’m currently learning how to become a full-stack web developer at [Avion School](https://avionschool.com/)